MSD-IRIMAS/Augmenting-TSC-Elastic-Averaging/README.md

 This work requires a python version `>=3.10.12`

-In order to use the version of aeon that made this work possible, please install the development version of aeon as follows:<br>
+In order to use the version of aeon that made this work possible, please install version 0.11.1 of the aeon toolkit
-`pip install -U git+https://github.com/aeon-toolkit/aeon.git@main`

 The following packages are installed by default with aeon: `numpy`, `scikit-learn`, `pandas`.